Attacks on schools during the Gaza war: Impact

-The war has severely degraded Gaza’s education sector, on a scale not seen before.
+The war has severely degraded Gaza’s education sector, on an unprecedented scale.
 As of spring 2025, 778 of Gaza’s 815 schools (about 95.5%) have been damaged.
 Roughly 574 have suffered direct hits, with many badly damaged or destroyed; others show varying levels of blast and shrapnel damage.
 Well over 200 schools will have to be rebuilt from scratch, and most of the remainder will need major repairs before they can safely reopen.
 About 88.5% of education facilities require major rehabilitation or full reconstruction.
 The few school buildings left structurally intact are largely non-functional because they are housing internally displaced people.
 This use further strains already fragile facilities and heightens the risk of additional damage or attack.

 To address the education crisis, UNRWA, UNICEF, and local authorities launched temporary learning programmes, though these have reached only a small share of Gaza’s children.
 Beginning in August 2024, "Temporary Learning Spaces" (TLS) were set up in displacement shelters and relatively safer areas, offering basic education.
 At their height in early 2025, 449 TLS operated across 58 UNRWA shelter sites, serving about 56,000 children, which is roughly 8.5% of the student population.
 Classes followed shortened, rotating timetables, with around 2.5 hours of instruction three days a week.
 Younger pupils (grades 1–4) were prioritised for in-person lessons, while older ones were encouraged to use remote learning where possible.
 Renewed hostilities in March 2025 forced many sites to shut down again, and by late April only 182 TLS were still functioning, with attendance down to about 24,500 children, or roughly 30% of the level seen during the ceasefire period.